After you’ve celebrated, you have a little work to do real quick once you’re in contract.

 - Don’t open any new lines of credit – no new credit cards, don’t finance a new car.

 - Don’t run up your current credit cards buying new furniture for the house.
 Try not to use your credit cards this month if possible.
 It will affect your debt to income ratio.

 - Don’t close any lines of credit unless instructed by your lender.

 - Don’t quit your job or change employment.

-Once the loan is approved, you’ll sign the documents, the loan will be funded, the title will be transferred to your name, and you’ll get your keys!
-This will often happen over more than one day.
+Once the loan is approved, you’ll sign the documents with escrow (usually a couple business days before closing).
+Then the loan will be funded, the title will be transferred to your name, and you’ll get your keys on closing day!
 It’s the very last step of the process.